AlexsLemonade/OpenPBTA-analysis/tables/zenodo-upload/README.md

 ### File Description

-`openpbta-molecular-alterations.csv` contains information about the alterations (SNV, CNV, and fusions) a sample has in any gene included in the oncoprints in the manuscript (i.e., Figure 2).
+`openpbta-molecular-alterations.csv` contains information about the alterations (SNV, CNV, and fusions) a sample has in any gene included in the oncoprints in the manuscript (i.e., Figure 2 and Figure S3B).

 In the case of multiple alterations affecting the same gene, individual alterations are separated by semi-colons.
 We use the value `None` when no gene alterations are detected in the consensus data.

-Each row corresponds to a `sample_id`-`composition` pair in the OpenPBTA data.
-A `sample_id` can map to a solid tissue sample and a derived cell line.
+Each row corresponds to a `sample_id`-`composition` pair in the OpenPBTA data, where a given `sample_id` can be associated with multiple `composition` values (here, solid tissue or derived cell line).

 We include `Kids_First_Biospecimen_DNA` and `Kids_First_Biospecimen_RNA` columns with the biospecimen IDs for DNA (WGS, WXS, Targeted) and RNA (RNA-seq) assays, respectively.